Skip to content

 Once you start your studies at the U Asia Campus, all official university communications will be sent to your UMail.

-Undergraduates at the University of Utah Asia Campus are recommended to live on campus for the entirety of their program.
-Students are housed in furnished residence hall buildings that have lounges, a laundromat, exercise facilities, and a cafeteria.
-The U Asia Campus provides a safe, convenient, comfortable, and healthy living environment that is shared with students from other universities on the Incheon Global Campus.
-Please visit the link here to find out more about student housing.
+• Undergraduate students at the University of Utah Asia Campus are strongly encouraged to live on campus for the duration of their studies.
+Students are accommodated in furnished residence halls equipped with lounges, a laundromat, exercise facilities, and a cafeteria.
+The U Asia Campus offers a safe, convenient, comfortable, and healthy living environment, shared with students from other universities within the Incheon Global Campus.

 Students who fail to submit these transcripts may be prevented from registering for courses.

-- To check what documents you are missing, check your status on Application Tracker and submit all documents marked in red (X).
+• To check what documents you are missing, check your status on the Student Portal and submit all incomplete/missing documents:

 A student visa (D-2) is a prerequisite before departure for Korea and may be obtained from the Korean Consulate in your jurisdiction.
 You can apply for your student visa once you receive a Certificate of Admission from the University.